Kaspersky Internet Security Review: Summary

-Kaspersky Internet Security is outstanding.
+Kaspersky Internet Security, now called Kaspersky Plus, is one of the very best antivirus of 2023.
 Its design is intuitive, the protection extensive, and the engineering quality excellent.
 At Kaspersky, everything simply works.

 The only downside is the VPN.
 It’s not very advanced, and it collects too much user data.
 As it’s an optional extra, we don’t recommend buying it.